Portkey-Wallet/portkey-unity-sdk/README.md

 6. In the Unity editor, navigate to **Assets > Import Package > Custom Package**.
 7. Select the SDK package file (e.g., `portkey-unity-sdk-v1.0.0-alpha.unitypackage`) and click **Open**.
 8. Unity will import the SDK assets and libraries into your project.
+9. Restart your Unity editor.

+#### iOS Setup

+We are using External Dependency Manager for Unity (EDM4U) to manage iOS dependencies.
+Therefore we will need to install some dependencies in order to build the project on iOS.

+1. Install rvm
+    ```
+    curl -sSL https://get.rvm.io | bash -s stable
+    ```
+2. Install ruby 3.2.2
+    ```
+    rvm install 3.2.2
+    ```
+3. Restart Unity
+4. Open Unity with super user permission through the command below:
+    ```
+    sudo /Applications/Unity/Hub/Editor/<Your Unity Version>/Unity.app/Contents/MacOS/unity
+    ```

 ### Tools
 - GraphQL C# Code Generator (For generating data structs of GraphQL's query responses)